Powered by IGDB•Privacy•Terms

 Lorelei and the Laser Eyes is absolutely worth it if you love difficult, notebook-worthy puzzles and strange, ambiguous stories.
 It’s less ideal if you mainly unwind with light action or clear, straightforward narratives.
 What makes it special is how dense and deliberate everything feels: almost every painting, date, and diagram is part of some larger riddle, and solving them delivers real “aha” moments.
 The surreal black-white-red presentation and layered, time-bending mystery give it a strong identity you’re unlikely to forget.
 In return, it asks for serious mental effort, patience with being stuck, and a willingness to take notes.
 There’s no hint system, no combat to break things up, and the story expects you to actively piece it together rather than sit back and be told.
 If that sounds exciting, it’s an easy full-price recommendation.
 If you like puzzles but worry the difficulty might frustrate you, grabbing it on sale and keeping a guide handy is a smart compromise.
 If you dislike reading-heavy, brain-burning games, it’s probably one to skip.

-When is Lorelei and the Laser Eyes at its best?
+Lorelei and the Laser Eyes cover art

 What is Lorelei and the Laser Eyes like?